Large Deviations for Random Spectral Measures and Sum Rules: Large Deviations in the -Hermite ensemble

 \subsection{Failure of the direct method}

 Mimicking the unitary case (\cite{FABALOZ}), it is tempting to define the random measure

 with the $Y_k$ independent and $\gamma(\beta')$ distributed so that

-The problem is that the method of Najim \cite{Najim1} cannot be applied as the important assumption on the range of the eigenvalues is violated.
-Indeed, not all the eigenvalues ly in the support of the semicircle law.
-So that, the conclusion given by this approach is wrong.
+The problem is that the general method of Najim \cite{Najim1} cannot be applied.
+Indeed, the main assumption on the range of the eigenvalues is violated.
+As a matter of fact, not all the eigenvalues belong to the support of the semicircle law.
+Outliers give a contribution.
+So that, the conclusion given by this approach is not true.
 The rate function candidate only contains the Kullback part of the LDP but loose the {\it outer} part.